ttscoff/popclipextensions/README.md

 ### PreviewURL

-Open a popup browser preview of the first URL in the selection.
+Open a (mini) popup browser preview for each URL in the selection.

 ### Outdent